 At the European Juggling Convention (EJC) in Banyoles, Catalonia, Spain in 1992 Volleyclub was invented again.
 It was played with four players, 2 per team, over a rope tightening the stage.
 After using a water canister as a volleyball the players switched to a “Henrys Classic Long”.
 The “Henrys Pirouette” which would in 2005 become the official “Volley Club” game club was invented in the same year.

 In September 1993 a 4v4 Volleyclub tournament was played at the Karlsruhe Convention.
 Selfs were unlimited but a player in possession of the game club was not allowed to move on the court.
-Since the finals were part of the juggling games, however, there was no actual court.
+Since the finals were held as part of the juggling games in a different location than the rest of the convention, however, there was no actual court.
 Thus, jugglers holding clubs above their heads substituted as a net.
 In the same year, British juggler Haggis McLeod released an hour long video for sale called “Club Juggling and Passing” in which 4v4 Volleyclub was featured, as well.
 McLeod, then, played 2v2 Volleyclub at the 10.
 Annual Hawaiian Vaudeville Festival in February 1994 bringing this version to the EJC in Gothenburg, Sweden in August 1995.

 At the 1995 EJC the first European Championship was held.
 Due to differences concerning the rules, however, two separate tournaments were played.
 Amongst others a 1m line from the net, which could not be stepped over during attacks, was introduced (and discarded quickly thereafter).
 Services were also allowed to touch the net.
 During the EJC in Grenoble, France in 1996 Volleyclub was played but a tournament had to be cancelled due to rain.